 NYIF's EB-5 team is experienced and dependable.
-Investments are securely managed by experts with extensive qualifications, connections, and knowledge of their fields.
+The projects are managed by experts with extensive qualifications, connections, and knowledge of their fields.

 5. Will NYIF pool multiple investors together for its projects?

-NYIF pools multiple investments to fund its projects.
+NYIF aggregates EB-5 program participants into an SPV to enable the regional center to participate in larger projects.
 This allows our projects to be larger in scale, more detailed in scope, and more financially stable than a project funded by a single investment.
 When pooled with other investments together the project will have a deeper impact in the local community for job creation.

 6. Who Runs the NYIF?